 Let’s talk about the national favourite activity, drink.
 Just joking, but it’s something to try, especially in winter in Poland.

-There are many ways to drink vodka, as a mixture of alcoholic and non-alcoholic drinks, but the Poles know just one way to do that, Vodka on the rocks.
-It’s like the way that we drink limoncello in Southern Italy, they do it with Vodka, a shot and go.
+There are many ways to drink vodka, as a mixture of alcoholic and non-alcoholic drinks, but the Poles know just one way to do that, vodka on the rocks.
+It’s like how we drink limoncello in Southern Italy; they do it with vodka, a quick shot and go.

 Christmas Markets at Castle Square

-If you are considering spending the winter in Warsaw, you should go for Christmas.
+If you consider spending the winter in Warsaw, you should go for Christmas.
 The atmosphere is unique, with glamorous lights all over.
-There are so many incredible Christmas Markets around Europe, and Warsaw has got a beautiful one too.
-All around Warsaw Old Town you will see stands with Christmas decoration, products and lights.
-This part of the city becomes a fairytale town, all adorned, Christmas songs at every corner.
-Happened that Poland is very Christian and feels this time of the year a lot.
+There are so many incredible Christmas Markets around Europe, and Warsaw has a beautiful one.
+All around Warsaw Old Town, you will see stands with Christmas decorations, products and lights.
+This portion of the city becomes a fairytale town, all adorned with Christmas songs at every corner.
+Poland is very Religious and feels this time of the year a lot.

-The Christmas Market of Castle Square is very unique and it’s the meeting point of locals for the festive season.
-Spend a couple of hours sipping hot chocolate and wander around the beautiful stands.
+The Christmas Market of Castle Square is unique, and it’s the meeting point of locals for the festive season.
+Spend a couple of hours sipping hot chocolate and wandering around the beautiful stands.
 This is the perfect place to get your souvenirs from Poland.
-If it’s not enough, taste the local food at the kiosk or go to the main attraction, the ice rink.
+If it’s not enough, taste the local food at the kiosk or go to the ice rink’s main attraction.

 Warsaw | 3-Hour City Adventure Game